-PRESS RELEASE Hally Joseph Integrated Content Creator E: Hally.Joseph@LIFE.edu P: (678) 331-4587 F: (678) 331-4392 E.edu 1269 Barclay Circle Marietta, GA 30060 www.LIFE.edu LIFE UNIVERSITY'S CHILLON PROJECT, A DEGREE-GRANTING PROGRAM IN GEORGIA'S PRISON SYSTEM, TO BEGIN CLASSES JULY 12 -Next year's application process to expand to all Georgia state women's prisons Marietta, Georgia, July 7, 2016 - Life University's innovative degree-granting and scholarship program in Georgia's prison system, The Chillon Project, will officially begin on Tuesday, July 12.
+PRESS RELEASE Integrated Content Creator E: HallyJoseph@LIFE.edu 1269 Barclay Circle P: (678) 331-4587 Marietta, GA 30060 F: (678) 331-4392 www.LIFE.edu LIFE UNIVERSITY'S CHILLON PROJECT, A DEGREE-GRANTING PROGRAM IN GEORGIA'S PRISON SYSTEM, TO START JULY 12 -Discussing with Director Dr. Brendan Ozawa-de Silva Marietta, Georgia, July 7, 2016 - Life University's innovative degree-granting and scholarship program in Georgia's prison system, The Chillon Project, will officially begin on Tuesday, July 12.
 "We have a very strong incoming class of 15 who we believe will not only flourish academically, but also go on to be leaders in promoting positive social change inside and outside the walls of Lee Arrendale State Prison," says Dr. Brendan Ozawa-de Silva, program director of The Chillon Project and associate professor of psychology at Life University.
-Lee Arrendale, a women's correctional facility located in Alto, Georgia, was selected as the initial facility to launch the program, which will offer Associate of Art degrees to incarcerated students, as well as scholarship opportunities to correctional officers.
-The 15 incarcerated students were selected from a pool of over 60 applications, which were narrowed to 40 by an admissions committee of Life University faculty.
+Lee Arrendale, a women's correctional facility located in Alto, Georgia, was selected as the initial facility to launch the program, which will offer Associate of Art degrees to incarcerated students, as well as offer scholarship opportunities to correctional officers.
+The 15 incarcerated students were selected from a pool of over 60 applications. which were narrowed to 40 by an admissions committee of Life University faculty.
 Two faculty members then interviewed the 40 applicants before selecting 15 finalists for final review by Dr. Jana Holwick, Dean of the College of Graduate and Undergraduate Studies at Life University.
 "The committee was looking not only at potential for academic success and accomplishment," says Dr. Ozawa-de Silva, "but also leadership ability, dedication to service and ability to serve as representatives of the program within the prison and beyond."
 Applications for those who did not get selected will be kept on file to be used for next year's application process, which will admit a second class of 15 students.
 Next year, The Chillon Project will also accept applicants from all of the Georgia state prisons for women, significantly expanding the scope of the project.
-With the support of the Georgia Department of Corrections and the Lee Arrendale prison administration and staff, The Chillon Project has an on-site office where students will have computer and library access Tuesday, Wednesday and Thursday of each week.
+For the first 15 students, they will have computer and library access Tuesday, Wednesday and Thursday of each week at The Chillon Project's on-site office.
 Classes will be offered in the evenings, with some daytime activities like guest lectures, workshops and tutoring.
 Besides for-credit courses students will earn toward their degrees, non-credit courses, such as the "First Year Experience" course in the first quarter, will prepare students for college-level English and Math courses as needed.
+"Even though we are just now launching the actual degree program, we have already